 Of course there was!
 And I have written it.
-As usual, I have tried to keep this light and manly and for a change I have also tried to steer clear of too much scientific research looking for proof – well maybe a little in the first couple of sections just to set the scene – feel free to use the table of contents below to get straight to the uses if you are not in the mood though.
-These are just uses that you can try and if you love them then keep doing it and if not, well then ho harm, no foul I guess.
+As usual, I have tried to keep this light and manly.
+And for a change I have also tried to steer clear of too much scientific research looking for proof.
+Well, maybe I did a little in the first couple of sections just to set the scene.
+Feel free to use the table of contents below to get straight to the uses if you are not in the mood though.
+These are just uses that you can try.
+If you love them, then keep doing it.
+If not, well, then ho harm, no foul I guess.
 Here we go…

 What is citrus?

 Citrus is a group of plants from the Rutaceae genus.
-These plants all produce citrus fruits including Lemon, Lime, Orange, Grapefruit and Bergamot that most of us know by their strong, acidic taste (due to their citric acid content) and rough, almost leathery skin.
+These plants all produce citrus fruits including Lemon, Lime, Orange, Grapefruit and Bergamot.
+Most of us know them by their strong, acidic taste (due to their citric acid content) and rough, almost leathery skin.
 Their fragrance and some of the taste also comes from their high quantities of flavonoids and limonoids contained in the rind.